 The pattern is available as a free download for our newsletter subscribers, so if you’re not in this awesome group already, sign up here.

-Color Explosion by Bonjour Quilts
+Color Explosion by Bonjour Quilts (Free Tutorial)

 True to its name, this quilt really is an explosion of colors.
 And we love it!
 The minimalist effect here is created by using large (almost oversized) blocks and a harmonious vibrant color palette.
 Again, all fabrics used here are solids, which instantly makes it more modern.
-If you want to use prints, make sure you place them strategically and possibly mix them with some solids to creat a balanced contemporary look.
+If you want to use prints, make sure you place them strategically and possibly mix them with some solids to create a balanced contemporary look.

 Playful Triangles by Sew Hungry Hippie